Looking for a theory of faster-than-light particles: Appendix C. Quantization of a scalar tachyon field

 The generalization of the method to a complex scalar field is straightforward:

 with the commutation relations for $a, a^+$ and $b, b^+$ being similar to (C.10), C(11).

 The field commutator

-reproduces (C.22) with all its properties.
+reproduces (C.22) with all its properties; in particular, the nonvanishing commutator (C.31) means that the propagation of a real tachyon (across a spacelike interval) is distinguishable from the propagation of an antitachyon in the opposite spatial direction.

 Similarly, the Hamiltonian and Lagrangian of the field are given, up to a factor of 1/2, by expressions (C.18) and (C.19), with the bilinear forms in $\Phi$ being replaced by those in $\Phi, \Phi^+$.
 There exists, as expected, a charge-current 4-vector

 which satisfies the usual continuity equation.
 The total charge of the field is

 which is an explicitly Lorentz-covariant value.
 Defining the numbers of tachyons and antitachyons by

 we obtain, up to a standard infinite additive constant,